penguinpowernz/nagent/README.md

 An agent that delivers system status in checkmk format via NATS.
 It's receiving server can modify the incoming data en route, and convert it to JSON using local Debian style scripts.
 It also stores/updates a shadow file for each host.
+The goal is to have batteries-included shadow storage for check_mk and check_mk type output.

 ## Server flow